Risk Assessment Matrix to Proactively Improve Workplace Safety Efforts

 - Other lab safety hazards (sharp glass, etc.)

-In industries like oil & gas, construction, and manufacturing, there are other types of risks from poorly maintained equipment, trips & falls, hazards from conducting electrical work or hot work, etc. This list of possible safety hazards could go on and on.
+In industries like oil & gas, construction, and manufacturing, there are other types of risks from poorly maintained equipment, trips and falls, hazards from conducting electrical work or hot work, etc. This list of possible safety hazards could go on and on.

 Dealing with each risk to put in appropriate controls and mitigate their impact may sound like a reasonable thing to do, but in reality, “solving for everything” can be time-consuming and ineffective.